Halloween is just around the corner and the candy hunt is on! Instead of going door to door, let’s use code to get our candy fix.

-Complete this Scratch coding tutorial to build your own trick or treat candy collector game.
+Complete this easy Scratch coding tutorial to build your own trick-or-treat candy collector game.

 What is Scratch?
 Scratch is a 100% free block-based programming language that lets you drag and drop code blocks to build fun games and apps.
 Scratch is a preferred introductory programming platform for younger students and it teaches powerful programming concepts like variables, loops, and conditionals.

-Code this game then compete with your friends and family for the most candy this Halloween.
+Code this easy Scratch game then compete with your friends and family for the most candy this Halloween.

 What you need:

 - Scratch account: Create a free Scratch account

 - Starter files: Download the images we are using in our game.
 You can also use your own images to customize your application.
 Download starter files